juakali-networks/rdisc/README.md

 <pre>sudo ./rdisc -r</pre>

-Send a router advertisement message either periodically or in response to a router solicitation message.
+Sends a router advertisement message either periodically or in response to a router solicitation message.

 <pre>sudo ./rdisc -s 192.168.0.10</pre>